-Preparation for the Sacrament of Confirmation at Sacred Heart Church and the mission church of St. Bridget’s is accomplished through a two-year program.
+Preparation for the Sacrament of Confirmation at Sacred Heart Church is accomplished through a two-year program.
 Students are required to attend classes, to complete 20 hours of community and church service, to write a report on their chosen saint, to write a letter to Fr.
-Krempa explaining why they want to be confirmed in the Catholic faith, to attend a Confirmation retreat, to be interviewed by a priest, and to pass the Confirmation exam.
+Lundberg explaining why they want to be confirmed in the Catholic faith, to attend a Confirmation retreat, to be interviewed by a priest, and to pass two Confirmation exams.

 For a list of Frequently Asked Questions about the Sacred Heart of Jesus Confirmation program, Click here

 Soon on this website, you will find the necessary forms and updates that will help families and students navigate this process.
 Click here.

 Confirmation, together with Baptism and Eucharist, form the Sacraments of Initiation that are all intimately connected.
 In the Sacrament of Confirmation, the baptized person is “sealed with the gift of the Holy Spirit” and is strengthened for service to the Body of Christ.

 The prophets of the Old Testament foretold that God’s Spirit would rest upon the Messiah to sustain his mission.
 Their prophecy was fulfilled when Jesus the Messiah was conceived by the Spirit and born of the Virgin Mary.
 The Holy Spirit descended on Jesus on the occasion of his baptism by John.

 Jesus’ entire mission occurred in communion with the Spirit.
 Before he died, Jesus promised that the Spirit would be given to the Apostles and to the entire Church.
 After his death, he was raised by the Father in the power of the Spirit.